ivandfx/DFXWinTweaks/README.md

 Did you like the script?
 Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) who created the script that DFX Tweaker is based off.

 ## Source code
 There is no source code, you can just download any version of DFX Tweaker and edit it easily.
+However, you have to follow the License Terms below.

 ## License